rails/rails/guides/source/development_dependencies_install.md

 * Action Cable depends on Redis
 * Active Record depends on SQLite3, MySQL and PostgreSQL
-* Active Storage depends on Yarn (additionally Yarn depends on [Node.js](https://nodejs.org/)), ImageMagick, FFmpeg, muPDF, and on macOS also XQuartz and Poppler.
+* Active Storage depends on Yarn (additionally Yarn depends on [Node.js](https://nodejs.org/)), ImageMagick, libvips, FFmpeg, muPDF, and on macOS also XQuartz and Poppler.
 * Active Support depends on memcached and Redis
 * Railties depend on a JavaScript runtime environment, such as having [Node.js](https://nodejs.org/) installed.

 Install all the services you need to properly test the full gem you'll be making changes to.
-How to install these services for macOS, Ubuntu, Fedora/CentOS, and FreeBSD are detailed below.
+How to install these services for macOS, Ubuntu, Fedora/CentOS, Arch Linux, and FreeBSD are detailed below.

 NOTE: Redis' documentation discourages installations with package managers as those are usually outdated.
 Installing from source and bringing the server up is straight forward and well documented on [Redis' documentation](https://redis.io/download#installation).